darton/RPiNT/README.md

 ### Run installation script

-Running the following command will download and run the script.
+Running the following command from cli  will download and run the script.

+#### Warning
+Run the follwing command while logged into the Raspberry Pi console as the user named pi.
+If you execute it as a different user, you will need to modify section [Service] in the rpint.service file afterward.

 ```
 curl -sS https://raw.githubusercontent.com/darton/RPiNT/refs/heads/main/scripts/install.sh |sudo bash